 The build plate itself is metal, though it is a little thinner than the other Monoprice, the Maker Select.
 You can cover this in either painter's or Kapton tape for improved bed adhesion, or try any of the various adhesive methods to prevent prints from detaching or warping.This model of printer is compatible with any 1.75mm filaments that are usable with its maximum extruder temperature of 250°C, such as ABS, PLA, PVA, PET, HIPS, or XT Copolyester.This model also has one layer fan on the extruder to cool prints — critical when using plastics like PLA.

 Finally, our Support metric accounts for the residual 10% of the total score.
 We looked at how difficult it was to actually contact the customer support, how helpful their response was, the included warranty with the printer, and how helpful and informative the documentation is, primarily looking for the inclusion of video tutorials.
 The Mini scored decently well, earning a 5 out of 10 for its average support.
-The chart below compares how this printer did with the other printers in the group.

 Like the other Monoprice printer we tested, it is exceptionally easy to get in touch with their support department.
 There is a support ticket page, as well as an email, phone number, and an instant messenger chat service.
 Unfortunately, their responses weren't the most helpful, preferring us to simply send the printer back rather than talking us through solving the issues, even when we knew the problem we were inquiring about could be fixed through adjusting slicing settings.